 Begin paired placeholder - The <bx/> element is used to replace a beginning paired code of the original document.
 It should be used for paired codes that do not follow XML well-formedness rules (i.e. no overlapping elements).
-If the paired codes follow that rule, it is strongly recommended that the <g> element is used because it simplifies processing.
+If the paired codes follow that rule, it is strongly recommended that the <g>> element is used because it simplifies processing.
 The <bx/> element should be followed by a matching <ex/> element.
-These paired elements are related via their rid attributes.
-If the rid attribute is not present (in a 1.0 document for example), the attribute id is used to match both tags.
+These paired elements are related via their xid attributes.
+If the xid attribute is not present (in a 1.0 document for example), the attribute id is used to match both tags.
 The required id attribute is used to reference the replaced code in the skeleton file.
 The optional ctype attribute allows you to specify what kind of attribute the placeholder represents; e.g. "bold".
-The optional ts attribute was DEPRECATED in XLIFF 1.1.
-The optional clone attribute indicates whether this <bx/> element may be duplicated.
-The optional xid attribute references a <trans-unit> or <bin-unit>, through its id attribute value, which can contain any translatable text from the replaced code.
+The optional ctype attribute was DEPRECATED in XLIFF 1.1.
+The optional ctype attribute indicates whether this cbx/ element may be duplicated.
+The optional xid attribute references a ctype attribute value, which can contain any translatable text from the replaced code.
 A list of values for the ctype attribute is provided by this specification.
 The optional equiv-text attribute specifies text to substitute in place of the inline tag.